Try Edible Flowers in Your Next Culinary Creation.

 Color: There are multiple versions of these tri-color flowers.
 The most common are purple, blue and yellow.

 Flavor: The flowers have a mild, sweet green flavor.
-The stems have wintergreen overtones.
+The stems have a wintergreen overtone.

 Uses: Fresh or candied petals bring a decorative touch to salads, desserts, pastries, cakes and cookies.